-The current tax provision of the resort, aviation and wire manufacturing subsidiaries was offset by the benefit from deferred income tax mainly of the parent company attributable to unrealized loss from decline in market value of FVPL investments.
+The tax provision of the Group was higher than last year mainly due to improved performance of the resort subsidiary.
+The previous year's provision for income tax was reduced by the benefit from deferred income tax of the parent company attributable to unrealized loss from decline in market value of FVPL investments.